lancezz/PikSpeechV1/README.md

 ### Camera Roll
 Entering into the Camera Roll View will give a prototype of the view.
 There will be an option to Upload from the Camera Roll, choose for a particular category to place the Tile, and an option to place a name on the Tile.
+Upon successful uploading, there will be ***no indication that it has uploaded successfully*** due to time constraints of implementing these features.
+Our app currently does not account for duplicate entries of a newly tile with the same text of one that already exists for that given user instead it replaces it with the newer version of the tile.
+To verify at this current version, one must go back to the Main View and go to the category the Tile was placed in to see the update.

-*Note: the User Experience will not be optimal upon using this especially with the use of a model that was not recommended.
+* **Note:** The User Experience will not be optimal upon using this especially with the use of a model that was not recommended.
 Also note that if a picture was not uploaded from the Camera Roll or if a name was not placed on the Tile, there will no indication that you have made a mistake.
 This is due to time constraints of implementing these features.*
-Upon successful uploading, there will be *no indication that it has uploaded successfully* due to time constraints of implementing these features.
-Our app currently doesn't account for duplicate entries of a newly tile with the same text of one that already exists for that given user instead it replaces it with the newer version of the tile.
-To verify at this current version, one must go back to the Main View and go to the category the Tile was placed in to see the update.

 ### Drawing
 Entering into the Drawing View will show an almost finished version of this feature.
-At the top are options to tap on the Reset,Settings, and Share.
+At the top are options to tap on the Reset, Settings, and Share.
 At the bottom left are color presets that the user can use, and majority of the view is drawing.
 To draw, one can use the touch screen and draw which should be intuitive.
 Our app offers high customizibility color, opacity, and brush size, go into the settings to do so.
 In order save the image, one needs to go to the Share option, and choose the Save Image option this will save the image onto the camera roll.
-However, since there is *no direct feedback that there was a successful save*,one needs to either go into their Camera Roll to check or to go back to the Camera Roll Feature and upload the image through there.
+However, since there is ***no direct feedback that there was a successful save***,one needs to either go into their Camera Roll to check or to go back to the Camera Roll Feature and upload the image through there.
 Once you have gone through the Camera Roll Feature, you can verify the upload using the same steps.

 ### Colours/ Sizes
 Colours and sizes are customizable with the given presets.
 As we have not yet given much thought into the User Experience, what is in the view is still its prototype.
 The first row corresponds to the color customization.
 The second row corresponds to the amount of tiles per row.
-*Note that if the user has tapped onto a preset, there will be no indication that the user’s customization has changed.
+* **Note:** If the user has tapped onto a preset, there will be no indication that the user’s customization has changed.
-This is due to time constraints of implementing these features*
+This is due to time constraints of implementing these features.*

 ### Logout
 Upon tapping the Logout, the user will be logged out of their account automatically.